Best Parental Control Apps for iPhone & iPad – Tested in 2022

 - Slowed down the iPhone or iPad

 I was only able to find a few parental control apps for iOS that worked well.
-In the list below you’ll find the top 5 apps that made the cut and performed the best in my tests in the list below.
+You’ll find the top 5 apps that made the cut and performed the best in my tests in the list below.
 If you want the quickest answer, Qustodio was the app that performs the best during my test. it has a comprehensive web filter, multiple screen time management tools, and real-time geo-tracking.
 You can even try it yourself risk-free for 30 days with its money-back guarantee.